avivajpeyi/dev_site/content/posts/ozstar-notes/index.md

     - run the command echoed above
     - open the link to the jupyer notebook (printed in the previous window)

-4. Run `exit` when done!
+4. Run `exit` when done

-    Otherwise the job will keep running until it times out.
+    Otherwise the job will keep running, hogging resources, until it times out.

- For convenience I have added the following to my `OzStar .bash_profile`
+ For convenience, I have added the following to my `OzStar .bash_profile`
  ```bash
  # Interactive Jupter notebooks
  alias start_ijob="sinteractive --ntasks 2 --time 00:60:00 --mem 4GB"